Setting up the AWS CLI - AWS Command Line Interface

 The files are stored in your home directory under the .aws folder.
 Where you find your home directory location varies based on the operating system, but is referred to using the environment variables %UserProfile% in Windows and $HOME or ~ (tilde) in Unix-based systems.
 For more information on where these settings are stored, see Where are configuration settings stored?.

 The following examples show a default profile and a profile named user1 and use sample values.
 Replace sample values with your own.
-For more information on the credentials and config files, see Configuration and credential file settings.
+For more information on the credentials and config files, see Configuration and credential file settings in the AWS CLI.

 IAM Identity Center (SSO)

 This example is for AWS IAM Identity Center.
-For more information, see Configure the AWS CLI to use IAM Identity Center token provider credentials with automatic authentication refresh.
+For more information, see Configuring IAM Identity Center authentication with the AWS CLI.

 Credentials file